 In ancient Greece, physical fitness was highly valued not only for athletic competition but also for maintaining health and developing a balanced mind and body,

 Tanaka says.
-Today’s public health recommendations continue to support this idea: Regular physical activity is known to improve cardiovascular health, strengthen muscles and bones, support mental health, reduce the risk of chronic diseases and enhance quality of life,
+Today’s public health recommendations continue to support this idea.
+Regular physical activity is known to improve cardiovascular health, strengthen muscles and bones, promote mental well-being, reduce the risk of chronic diseases and enhance quality of life,

 he says.
 These messages all came from Greece.

 At the International Olympic Academy, a global center for Olympics education, students learned about the Games while exploring the historical roots of sport and fitness.
-They also examined the numerous health benefits associated with the traditional Mediterranean lifestyle, which promotes long-term well-being and longevity through plant-forward diets, social connections and more.
+Through their research, they examined the numerous health benefits associated with the traditional Mediterranean lifestyle, which supports long-term vitality and longevity through plant-forward diets, social connections and more.

 Valerie Tang, an Exercise Science major graduating in spring 2027, says that visits to landmarks such as the Olympic Stadium in Olympia, the Panathenaic Stadium in Athens, and the National Archeological Museum in Athens helped bridge the gap between lectures and real-world experience.

-Visiting Greece broadened Tang’s perspective.
-The country’s slower pace of life compared to other industrialized countries and its emphasis on social connection demonstrates how lifestyle can profoundly influence health.
-Life expectancy in Greece is among the highest in the world.
-At the same time, she observed that local challenges such as high rates of smoking and low levels of structured exercise reinforce the universal importance of preventative and rehabilitative care.
+Studying in Greece broadened Tang’s perspective.
+The country’s slower pace of life compared with other industrialized countries and its emphasis on social connection demonstrated how lifestyle can profoundly influence health and well-being.
+In fact, life expectancy in Greece is among the highest in the world.
+At the same time, she observed that local challenges such as high rates of smoking and low levels of structured exercise underscored the universal importance of preventive and rehabilitative care.

-Tang was able to connect with the Greek people she met, despite language barriers.
+Despite language barriers, Tang was able to connect with the Greek people.
 Sport became our shared language—just one example of how it facilitates human connection,

 Tang says.
-Through the program’s coursework, students were introduced to concepts and assessment tools designed to improve adherence to exercise.
+The program included assessment tools designed to improve adherence to exercise.

 Seeing them applied within the context of another culture reinforced how universal the science of human movement is,